Verify GPU and Docker

 nvidia-smi

-Expected output should show your GPU(s) and driver version.
-Create a W&B account and a Hugging Face token if you do not have them.
+Create a W&B account and a Hugging Face token if you don't have them.
+Export both keys in your shell:

 export WANDB_API_KEY=<YOUR_WANDB_API_KEY>